brightspot/react-examples/marked-text/README.md

 }
 ```

-Brightspot provides a function that makes it easy to render the Marked Text data structure.
+Brightspot provides a function to render the Marked Text data structure.

 The library `@brightspot/marked-text` serves the function `markedTextTraversal`.